NCAR/tiegcm/doc/userguide/postproc.rst

 Post-Processing and Visualization
 =================================

-TIEGCM netCDF history files can be read by any application with access to the netCDF library, including many freely available software packages developed for mainpulating or displaying netCDF data
+|modeluc| netCDF history files can be read by any application with access to
+the netCDF library, including many freely available software packages developed for mainpulating or displaying netCDF data
 (see http://www.unidata.ucar.edu/software/netcdf/software.html).